microsoft/vscode-java-debug/README.md

 - `classPaths` - The classpaths for launching the JVM.
 If not specified, the debugger will automatically resolve from current project.
 - `encoding` - The `file.encoding` setting for the JVM.
 If not specified, 'UTF-8' will be used.
 Possible values can be found in http://docs.oracle.com/javase/8/docs/technotes/guides/intl/encoding.doc.html.
 - `vmArgs` - The extra options and system properties for the JVM (e.g. -Xms\<size\> -Xmx\<size\> -D\<name\>=\<value\>).
 - `projectName` - The preferred project in which the debugger searches for classes.
 There could be duplicated class names in different projects.
 This setting also works when the debugger looks for the specified main class when launching a program.
-It is required for expression evaluation.
+It is required when the workspace has multiple java projects, otherwise the expression evaluation and conditional breakpoint may not work.
 - `cwd` - The working directory of the program.
 - `env` - The extra environment variables for the program.
 - `stopOnEntry` - Automatically pause the program after launching.